yyzl/vuepress-plugin-playground/README.md

 You can write SFC-styled code in a [fenced code block](https://spec.commonmark.org/0.28/#fenced-code-blocks) with `lang` attr being `vue` or `html`.

-Put a `@playground` annotation to the very begining of your code, and that code block would be treated as a real SFC file.
+Put a `@playground` annotation (or `@demo`, which is shorter) to the very begining of your code, and that code block would be treated as a real SFC file.

 <!-- prettier-ignore -->
 ~~~html {2}